TrueWinter/tw-looking-glass/README.md

 ## Security

-While I have tried to make the looking glass as secure as I could (by implenenting validation checks wherever possible, using API keys and suggesting a seperate low-privilege user) there may be some security issues.
+While I have tried to make the looking glass as secure as I could (by implementing validation checks wherever possible, using API keys and suggesting a seperate low-privilege user) there may be some security issues.
 If you do find any security issues, please read my [security policy](https://truewinter.dev/legal/security). **Do not report security issues through GitHub and only test on your own instance(s) of the looking glass**.

 ## License